StyEnvy/EnvyASADiscordBot/README.md

 NOTE: You must create the discord role for administering the server, and set it in the .env for this function to work.

+You can change the name of the root folder, but you cannot change the EnvyGames folder name within the bot.
+This will break functionality.